 Pumpkins are not considered toxic to pets.
 In fact, 100% pure pumpkin may have health benefits for your pets.
 If your pet eats pumpkin, it causes stomach upset, especially diarrhea.
 This is why pumpkin is recommended for constipated pets.
 Before you give your pet pumpkin anything, talk to your family veterinarian.

 Side note: When purchasing canned pumpkin for your homemade dog treats, make sure it is pure!
-Check the label and be sure there are no spices or xylitol in the ingredients!
+Check the label for 100% pure canned pumpkin and be sure there are no spices or xylitol in the ingredients!

 3. Baked Goods